Off-the-grid: Diesel generator concerns in Canadian off-grid communities

 The environmental impacts of the systems used in off-grid buildings must also be considered due to embodied energy, embodied carbon, choice and source of materials, which can contribute to world issues such as climate change, air, water, and soil pollution, resource depletion and more.

 Sustainable communities

 The concept of a sustainable off-grid community must take into consideration the basic needs of all who live in the community.
 To become truly self-sufficient, the community would need to provide all of its own electrical power, food, shelter and water.
 Using renewable energy, an on-site water source, sustainable agriculture and vertical farming techniques is paramount in taking a community off the grid.
-A recent concept design by Eric Wichman shows a multi-family community, which combines all of these technologies into one self-sufficient neighborhood.
 To grow the community you simply add neighborhoods using the same model as the first.
 A self-sustained community reduces its impact on the environment by controlling its waste and carbon footprint.